PennController/penncontroller.github.io/docs/basic-tutorial/7_adding-instructions.md

 *    newAudio("fish-audio", "2fishRoundTank.mp3")
 *        .play()
 *    ,
-*    newText("fish-description", "The fish swim in a tank which is perfectly round.")
+*    newText("fish-sentence", "The fish swim in a tank which is perfectly round.")
 -        .center()
--        .unfold(2600)
+-        .unfold(2676)
 *    ,
 *    newImage("fish-round", "2fishRoundTank.png")
 *        .size(200, 200)